Everything You Need to know about Himalayan Sandstone

 What finishes does Himalayan Sandstone come in?

-Himalayan Sandstone comes available in two finishes, Honed finish and Natural Finish.
+Himalayan Sandstone comes available in three finishes, Honed finish, Natural Finish and Sandblasted.

 The Honed version of Himalayan Sandstone is a smooth, elegant and neutral look, as you can see from the picture above.

 The colour is quite a consistent off-white colour with some minimal tones of mint – favouring a more uniform appearance.
 A great paver to use to lighten up spaces where more light is desired.